Lattice-Data/checkfiles/cdk/README.md

 ### Step 2: Find Your State Machine

 1. In the Step Functions dashboard, click on "State machines"
-2. Look for "RunCheckfilesStepFunctionProduction" in the list
+2. Look for "RunCheckfilesStateMachine" in the list
+   > **Note:** If you don't see any state machines, check that you are in the **us-west-1** region in the top right corner of the AWS console
 3. Click on the state machine name

 ### Step 3: Start a New Execution